 The Committee makes a recommendation to the Vice-Chancellor for the following year’s Levy rates following student consultation, then the University Council makes the final decision.

 The University publishes the income raised by the Levy and expenditure for each category of student service in its annual report, as outlined in the Ministerial Direction.

-Download the Student Services Levy Report for more information.
+Download the Student Services Levy Report (PDF) for more information.